bioboxes/bbx-base/README.md

 ### Init options

-An init option is defined to be any alphanumerical string beginning with a dash (`-`) and following the docker image name.
+An init option is defined to be any alphanumerical string beginning with two dashes (`--`) and following the docker image name.
 The implementation of init options is currently almost identical to the tasks.
 There are some pre-defined options such as `docker run -t -i image --shell` (which drops you to a root shell, not the additional docker options which are necessary).
 To list mandatory mount points and their locations, see the output of `docker run image --list-mount`. to ease the development.
 To list available mount points and their locations, see the output of `docker run image --list-mount`.

 ### Bioboxes YAML parameters